 These are year-round holiday destinations.
 All four of them have hotels operating and activities scheduled all year long, while the winter season does not last more than 3 months.

 Athens and Thessaloniki are two European cities ideal for a city break.

-Crete on the other hand being the southmost point of Europe has a very warm climate and an extended summer season starting from April and ending in early November.
+Crete on the other hand is the southmost point of Europe has a very warm climate and an extended summer season starting from April and ending in early November.

 Lastly, Pilio is both a mountainous and a seaside destination, which means that it can accommodate all tastes.